-What to look for in a bank if you're a young adult
+What to look for in a bank as a young adult

 Fees and APYs can vary by bank, making it overwhelming to compare your options.
 As you shop around, these are key characteristics to look for.

 - Account fees: Many banks charge monthly account or maintenance fees.
 The fees can be anywhere from $0 to $25 per month.
-When you're just starting out, keeping as much of your paycheck as possible is key, so look for a bank without monthly fees.
+When you're just starting out with a part-time or entry-level job, keeping as much of your paycheck as possible is key, so look for checking accounts without fees.

-- Deposit minimum: Many banks require a minimum deposit to open an account, such as $100.
-If you're on your own for the first time, gathering enough cash to open a new account can be challenging, so a bank without a minimum deposit requirement can be helpful.
+- Deposit minimum: Many banks require a minimum deposit, like $100, to open an account.
+If you're a full-time student or on your own for the first time, gathering enough cash to open a new account can be challenging, so a bank without a minimum deposit requirement can be helpful.

-- Branch or ATM access: With most banks, there is no fee to withdraw money from a branch or an in-network ATM, but you'll pay an added fee if you use a non-network ATM.
-When selecting a bank, be sure to find out if there are in-network ATMs or branches near you to avoid added fees.
+- Branch or ATM access: With most banks, there's no fee to withdraw money from a branch or an in-network ATM, but you'll pay an extra fee if you use a non-network ATM.
+When selecting a bank, find out if there are in-network ATMs or branches near you to avoid added fees.

 Red flags to avoid

-When looking for the best savings or checking accounts, these are some of the biggest things to avoid.
+When looking for the best savings or checking accounts, here's what to avoid:

 - High monthly fees